Massive family reunification effort starts with a mother and son at the border

 Said Sandra: “I think it’s all going to come flooding back to me when I’m there.”

-She and Bryan had fled their village, where it seemed as though everything that could go wrong did.
+She and Bryan had fled their village in Mexico’s Michoacán state, where it seemed as though everything that could go wrong did.
 In 2010, her husband disappeared; his body was found two days later with bullet wounds.
 Then the local cartel delivered the body of their teenage neighbor, Bryan’s friend, dismembered in a bag.
 And then they began trying to recruit Bryan.

 “That’s when we decided to go,” she said.